nelson-nsc/Three_Body_Motion_Matlab/README.md

 This is a click-to-run m.file.
 It imports threebodyfun.m and use the provided initial conditions to simulate the three-body-motion in a 3D plot.
 A separate plot shows the change of kinetic and potential energy of the system over time.

 ## Initial Conditions
 The default initial conditions can be changed manually.
-User can alter the masses, positions and velocities of the objects, as well as the gravitational constant.
-User can change the duration of the simulation (i.e. ti,tf), also the time steps between the starting and finishing time by uncommenting
+User can experiment with the masses, positions and velocities of the objects, as well as the gravitational constant.
+You can also edit the duration of the simulation (i.e. ti,tf), and the time steps between the starting and finishing time by uncommenting

 tspan = linspace(ti,tf,n)

-and choose an integer n for number of steps.
-Then replace [ti,tf] in
+where n is the number of steps needed to be specified.
+Next, replace [ti,tf] with tspan in the following line:

 [t,r] = ode45(@(t,r)threebodyfun(t,r,G,m),[ti,tf],init)

-with tspan.

 ## Warning Message
-If there is warning after you run the script, it is very likely that 2 (or all) of the bodies collide that give a singularity which stops the numerical integration.
+If there is warning after you run the script, it is very likely that at least two of the bodies collide, which leads to a singularity.
 You need to change the initial conditions to avoid this error.